 In line with the brand’s commitment to providing memorable customer experiences, AWeber gives you the opportunity to move everything from your previous email platform at no cost to you.
 This way, you don’t have to manually recreate your forms and landing pages on the tool because its team will do it for you.

 This is a great way of putting a human touch on top of their email marketing services.
 Oftentimes, people are stuck with their current email tools because there is no way for them to move to another platform seamlessly.
 With AWeber, now you have a way to do it.

 Click here and fill out the form below the page.
 Wait for one of their people to answer your request.

-For newbies, your email marketing will only deliver results if you have a list of people whom you’ll send emails to.
+For newbies, your email marketing will only deliver results if you have a list of people to whom you’ll send emails.

 In this case, you need to create forms you can feature on your website so people will sign up as subscribers.